 Only essential visits with a clear purpose should be permitted.

 All visits/visitors should be considered as a risk for the flock.

 A logbook should be available for visitors.
 All visitors must ﬁll in their name, date of visit,

 purpose of visit, last visited farm and vehicle license number.

-Anybody who doesn’t work in the farm every day.
-The veterinary is a visitor as he/she visits other farms. coming from another external farm on the same day must not be permitted entry.
-Anybody who doesn’t work in the farm every day.
-The veterinary is a visitor as he/she visits other farms. from sites of a disease out-break are absolutely forbidden entry.
+Visitors coming from another external farm on the same day must not be permitted entry.
+Visitors from sites of a disease out-break are absolutely forbidden entry.
 If several company

 farms are visited on the same day,

-the sequence must be from Younger flocks are consider clean and more sensitive a new diseases. to older ones.
+the sequence must be from younger flocks to older ones.

 All material must be disinfected prior to entry to